AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 <center><img src="http://static.anychart.com/images/technical\_indicators/atr.png" width="650"></center>

 This formula is based on the True Range definition.
-TR is defined as the greatest of the following:
+ATR is defined as the greatest of the following:

 - current High less the current Low;
 - current High less the previous Close (absolute value)